 - heartburn that doesn’t go away with antacids

 - swelling of the face, hands or feet

 These symptoms are serious and you should seek medical help immediately.

 How common is pre-eclampsia?

-Between 0.6 and 2.7 percent of women have high blood pressure when they become pregnant, while between 4.2 and 7.9 percent develop it during pregnancy.
-Of those, some will develop pre-eclampsia.
-However, a mild case of high blood pressure that develops during pregnancy is not harmful and just means that you will have more frequent appointments with the healthcare team.
+A mild case of high blood pressure that develops during pregnancy is not harmful (especially if there is no extra protein in the urine) and just means that you will have more frequent appointments with the healthcare team.

 Treatment for pre-eclampsia